Code-Institute-Submissions/skfitness-ms1/README.md

 * Everything worked fine on desktop screen size
 * On xx-large screen (5120px x 2880) there was some spacing issues and text was too small, to rectify this I set a new media query for larger screens

+### Code Validation

+* Checked my html code on [W3 https://jigsaw.w3.org/css-validator/](https://validator.w3.org/) which showed no errors.
+* Checked my CSS code on [W3 https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/) which show no errors.
+Showed 4 warnings.
+1. 'Imported style sheets are not checked in direct input and file upload modes' googled this and found someone else had asked this on [Stack Overflow](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error) and that this is not a problem.
+2. '-moz-transition is an unknown vendor extension'
+3. '-webkit-transition is an unknown vendor extension'
+4. '-o-transition is an unknown vendor extension'
+-Again googled these warnings and am happy there is no problem.

+### Other Testing

+* Check all spellings on [Free Online Spell Checker](https://www.online-spellcheck.com/)
+* Website speed check on [Uptrends](https://www.uptrends.com/) and passed with a very good speed score.

 ### User Stories

 * I can navigate easily throughout the website